About dropped kerbs

 Preservation of grass areas benefits the local streetscape and can also help reduce surface water run-off.
 Applications where highway verge is affected will be considered on a case by case basis.

 For reasons of road safety, and to minimise the loss of available on-street kerb-side parking, one dropped kerb is permitted per property.
 You can apply for a second dropped kerb at a property under certain circumstances – see our dropped kerb policy for more information.
+You can find the dropped kerb policy on the getting a dropped kerb installed page.

 Cost of the work

 Costs vary according to the amount of work that needs to be done and the contractor you use.
 The cost of a standard dropped kerb is likely to be upwards of £1,000.
 Other factors may increase the cost, for example if street lights, signs or utilities need to be relocated.
+You can find our fees on our fees and charges page.